 Nearly untouched for centuries, this island is situated off the coast of Georgia.
 St. Simons is one of Georgia’s best beaches, and the island is privately owned, with Little St. Simons accessible only by boat.
 A limited number of people and a wide variety of flora and fauna offer a peaceful break for visitors looking to get away from it all.
 Some fun activities on St. Simons include kayaking, boating, cycling around the island, fishing, swimming and shopping.

-Florida’s string of islands at its southernmost tip is the best when it comes to hiking, snorkeling, camping, kayaking and fishing.
+Florida’s string of islands at its southernmost tip is the best when it comes to hiking, snorkeling, camping, kayaking, fishing and yachting.
 Of course Key West is a favorite spot for tourists, but starting just south of Miami there are several other lesser-known keys to explore.
 The ocean encompassing this part of Floriday s a specific shade of sunlit turquoise.
 The Keys are also made up of the ruins of a very old coral reef, and you can swim in the many natural and manmade beaches.
 Islamorada is one of the best places to stay and relish the island vibes.

 This beautiful island is merely 30 minutes from Savannah, Georgia, and is not only easily accessible but perfect for a day trip.
 Tybee is ideal for sunbathing, water sports, swimming, fishing and kayaking.
 Guests can also enjoy discovering beautiful beaches, incredible fishing options, romantic sunsets and opportunities to see dolphins and sea turtles.
 Tybee is laid-back and bike-friendly with various lively parades and numerous events appropriate for people of all ages.